bramyeni/Mariadb-Multimaster/README.md

 ## How to Build the image
 Get a dockerfile from this repo, let say you download it into /opt

+## For Arch linux base docker container image
 <pre>
 cd /opt
-docker build --tag galera-mariadb -f ./Dockerfile /mnt
+docker build --tag galera-mariadb -f ./Dockerfile-gmariadb-arch /mnt

 or

+## For Alpine linux base docker container image
-docker build --tag galera-mariadb .
+docker build --tag galera-mariadb -f ./Dockerfile-gmariadb-alpine /mnt